solana-mobile/tutorial-apps/AnchorCounterDapp/README.md

-# Solana Mobile Expo Template

-This template is a ready-to-go Expo dApp that offers:

-- Pre-installed standard SDKs like Mobile Wallet Adapter and `@solana/web3.js`
-- Required polyfills like `react-native-get-random-values` and `Buffer` installed.
-- Simple React UI Components like `ConnectWalletButton`, `RequestAirdropButton`, `SignMessageButton`.
+# Anchor Counter Dapp

+A reference app that shows to use and invoke Anchor Programs in react Native, using Mobile Wallet Adapter as a signer.

 **This is only fully functional on Android.**